Amnraj12/EmpowerverseVideoUploadBot/README.md

 ## ❓ FAQ

 1. **How do I fetch my Flic-Token?**
- - The bot automatically fetches your token upon login.
+ - You do not need to manually fetch the token.
+The bot fetches it automatically upon successful login.

 2. **What happens to my videos after upload?**
  - They are deleted from your local system after a successful upload.

 3. **Why is my upload failing?**
  - Check:
-   - URL validity.
+   - Ensure the video URL is correct and publicly accessible.
-   - Internet connection.
+   - Check your internet connection.
-   - Empowerverse credentials.
+   - Verify your Empowerverse credentials.

 ---